TLINDEN/cenophane/README.md

 - use global map of api endpoints like /file/get/ etc
 - create cobra client commands (upload, list, delete, edit)

+## BUGS

+### upctl HTTP 413 weird behavior

+- with -d reports correctly the 413, w/o it, it reports the timeout before.

 ## curl commands